envico801/GitHub-Advanced-Security/Github Certified/qa-ghcertified.md

 Q:: When GitHub runs a scan of all historical code in enterprise repositories what is the notification behavior?
 (Select two.)

-a) GitHub notifies the enterprise owners and security managers, even if no secrets are found.
+a) GitHub notifies Repository administrators, security managers, and users with custom roles with read/write access whenever a secret is detected in a repository.

-b) GitHub notifies Repository administrators, security managers, and users with custom roles with read/write access whenever a secret is detected in a repository.
+b) GitHub notifies the commit authors of the commits that contain exposed secrets.

-c) GitHub notifies the enterprise owners and security managers, only if it detects exposed secrets.
+c) GitHub notifies the enterprise owners and security managers, even if no secrets are found.

-d) GitHub notifies the commit authors of the commits that contain exposed secrets.
+d) GitHub notifies the enterprise owners and security managers, only if it detects exposed secrets.

-A:: **Answer(s):** A, B
+A:: <span style="color: #f800f8">**Answer(s): C, A</span>

 GitHub notifies the enterprise owners and security managers, even if no secrets are found.; GitHub notifies Repository administrators, security managers, and users with custom roles with read/write access whenever a secret is detected in a repository.